Choosing the best beaches in Australia is a difficult task due to the quality and quantity of the beaches.

 I have to say before I visited Australia I was never much of a beach-goer.

 As an Englishman, we don’t really have the weather to make use of our beaches.

 The beaches in England are simply not that good.
 There are some good beaches in the country, but compared to the beaches in Australia, they are a long way behind in terms of quality!

 What I imagined when I went on my Australian Working Holiday Visa were golden beaches and blue sea.
 This is what’s advertised and it’s true, no matter where you go, you can find a great beach!

-Choosing the best beaches in Australia is a difficult task due to the quality and quantity of the beaches.
 If you’re planning on backpacking in Australia in the foreseeable future, check out this list before you head to a beach!

 Best beaches in Australia

 No list of the best beaches in Australia would be complete without Bondi Beach.
-Not only is it one of the best in Australia, it’s one of the best beaches in New South Wales too!
+Not only is it one of the best in Australia, but it’s also one of the best beaches in New South Wales too!